pranabekka/pranabekka.github.io/content/drafts/nay-aint-yaml.md

 which gets weirder with different tab widths, and the user must manually type in spaces.

-To make the list marker more obvious, we chose a symbol that takes up more space.
+The list marker is an asterisk, because it occupies more space in the cell and has more visual weight, which matters more when it has more space around it.

 ```
 -	A hyphen is less visible
 *	An asterisk is more visible,
 	which matters when the marker is stranded
-	in the middle of large empty spaces.
+	in the middle of empty space.
 ```

 ## That string syntax